Sonika-Prakash/Sonika-Prakash/README.md

 - 🌱 I’m currently upgrading my skills in Python and Web development
 - 🥅 2021 Goals: Build as many web applications as I can!
 - ⚡ Fun fact: I love to sketch, vibe to music and binge watch web series
+- 🦠 I have recently deployed a Covid-19 live tracker application.
+[Check it out!][covid]

 ---